Candlestick Park: Replacement and demolition

 Demolition began in November 2014 as workers tore out seats.
 In January 2015, the developer withdrew a request to implode the stadium, possibly to be broadcast as part of the Super Bowl halftime entertainment.
 Instead, mechanized structural demolition commenced, which was favored over implosion due to local dust pollution concerns.
 Demolition was expected to be complete by March 2015, but was not completed until September 24, 2015.

 In 2014, 1,000 historic Candlestick Park Stadium seats were installed at Kezar Stadium for the public to enjoy.
-The renovation was funded by the City's Capital Planning General Fund.
+The renovation was funded by the city's Capital Planning General Fund.
 Mayor Edwin M. Lee helped re-open the stadium with a warm-up run.

 In December 2016, 4,000 additional historic Candlestick seats were acquired and installed at Kezar.
 The seats were paid for by the San Francisco Deltas as a part of a $1-million improvement the team agreed upon to make use of the stadium.

 In November 2014, Lennar and Macerich announced plans to build a dense "urban outlet" center incorporating retail and housing with underground parking on the Candlestick Park site.
 The proponents suggested that the new development would be completed in 2017.
 The project has not proceeded, and the plan was suspended by its proponents in April 2018.

 Croix de Candlestick

 The Croix de Candlestick is an award pin that was given out to baseball fans as they exited Candlestick Park at the conclusion of a night game that went extra innings.
 In reference to the ballpark's legendarily cold winds, the pin carried the motto, "Veni, Vidi, Vixi" ("I came, I saw, I survived").

 In order to receive a pin, the fans would have to redeem their ticket stub for the pin at Patrick & Co.
 Stationery store in San Francisco.
 The pin, developed by team marketing director Patrick J. Gallagher, was first issued in 1983.
 In 1983 the San Francisco Giants played in five extra inning night games, with a total attendance of 70,933 and in 1984 they played in five extra inning night games with a total attendance of 44,031.
 The pin was given out for several years.
 On September 28–30, 1999, tens of thousands of fans received the pin for attending the Giants' final three-game home stand at Candlestick, against the team's archrival, the Los Angeles Dodgers.
 A San Francisco Chronicle columnist later called it "the smartest marketing promotional in Bay Area history".

-"Mayor Ed Lee...: I’m a real San Franciscan, because I’ve EARNED a Croix de Candlestick and whenever I hear the phrase “the catch” I have to take a moment..."

-"They don’t give out a Croix de Candlestick to fans who stay ’til the bitter end at Levi’s, or even a Croix de Fiddlesticks, but this time the late birds got their reward."